lhk6666/ga_translate/README.md

 default data is the result from the gazebo.

-## This md file have no connect with the function of this actions script (Just for test).
+## This md file have no connect with the function of this actions script (Just for Test).